hnz1102/sdcdmux-emmc/README.md

 ## SDCDMUX Board

 SDCDMUX Board Schematic and a PCB layout are placed in the hardware directory.
+There are 2 types emmc-version and sdcard-version.
+This emmc-version uses an eMMC device instead of a SD memory card.
 Schematic data is created by KidCad 7.0.

 ![Block Diagram](doc/fig2.png)